 OCTA will continue with its focus on providing safe, reliable, and efficient transit services in Orange County.
-While state transit funding has recently become more stable, future demand increases due to environmental regulations and increased capital and operations costs fuel prices may will put further strain on existing resources.
+While state transit funding has recently become more stable, future demand increases due to environmental regulations and increased fuel prices may put further strain on existing resources.
 OCTA will make every effort to minimize additional state obligations to transit operations which lack a sufficient and secure revenue source.
 To that end, OCTA will focus on the following:

-- a) Advocate for a continued strong state role in providing funding for transit operations rather than shifting responsibility to local transportation entities.
-No additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded; - b) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; (Moved to the Key Policy Issues Section) - b) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; - c) Support efforts to encourage and incentivize the interoperability of transit and rail systems within California; - d) Support limiting the liability of transit districts for the location of bus stops (Bonanno v.
-Central Contra Costa Transit Authority); - e) Support the citing of incentives for transit-oriented development projects (i.e., authorize extra credit towards housing element requirements for these developments), including incentives for development; - f) Support funding and incentives to develop free- or reduced-fare transit programs without impacting existing programs or creating unfunded mandates-; - g) Monitor and inform the creation of the Zero-Emission Roadmap, which will work to identify actions needed to meet California's zero-emission transit goals with minimal displacement of existing workers-; - h) Encourage policies and guidance that incentivize public transit ridership.
-(Moved from the Key Policy Issues Section)
+- Advocate for a continued strong state role in providing funding for transit operations rather than shifting responsibility to local transportation entities.
+No additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded; - b) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; - c) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens;

+- d) Support efforts to encourage and incentivize the interoperability of transit and rail systems within California; - e) Support limiting the liability of transit districts for the location of bus stops (Bonanno v.
+Central Contra Costa Transit Authority); - Support the citing of transit-oriented development projects (i.e., authorize extra credit towards housing element requirements for these developments), including incentives for development; - g) Support funding and incentives to develop free- or reduced-fare transit programs without impacting existing programs or creating unfunded mandates. - h) Monitor and inform the creation of the Zero Emission Roadmap, which will work to identify actions needed to meet California's zero-emission transit goals with minimal displacement of existing workers.

-VII.
-ROADS AND& HIGHWAYS
+VI.
+ROADS AND HIGHWAYS

-OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors as the ownership of the 91 Express Lanes and the use of design-build authority on the State Route 22 project and Interstate 405 Improvement Project.
+OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors as the ownership of the 91 Express Lanes and the use of design-build authority on the State Route 22 project and Interstate 405 (I-405) Improvement Project.
 OCTA will continue to seek new and innovative ways to deliver road and highway projects to the residents of Orange County and, to that end, OCTA will focus on the following: